MadBrozzeR/queue/README.md

     // Display error.
     console.error('Error occured:', error);

-    // Clear queue, because process failed.
-    this.queue.clear();
-    // Tell to queue that this element has done its job. this.queue.next();
+    // Clear queue, because process failed, and tell it that this element has done its job. this.queue.clear().next();
   },

   // Event triggered in case of success.